BodenmillerGroup/steinbock/docs/cli/measurement.md

     steinbock measure distances borders

 The above commands will create symmetric object pixel distance matrices in CSV format (see [File types](../specs/file-types.md#object-distances), one file per image).
-The default destination directory is `object_distances`.
+The default destination directory is `distances`.

 !!! danger "Computational complexity"
     For `n` objects, the operations in this section require the computation and storage of `n choose 2` distances.